martinlexow/Uberabout/README.md

 # Uberabout

 Let’s be honest: The default “About” window in macOS apps looks like a relict of past times.
 It’s a forgotten niche of the Mac culture — so I made `Uberabout`!
-It replaces the default “About” window by a modern looking and fun one.
+It replaces the default “About” window with a modern looking and fun one.
 Even though most of your users will never look at this window, remember: God is in the detalis!

 ![](preview.gif)